j027/Epic-Research-Infra/README.md

 > Students will need to crack the ZIP_PASSWORD to access the FLAG_CONTENT in Ubuntu Target 1.
 > The password must be in the wordlist they use for cracking.
-> The flag content can have spaces if it is enclosed in quotes.
+> The flag content, zip password, and flag location can have spaces if they are enclosed in quotes.

 ### 4.3 Build Images (first time ~5 min)
 ```bash